 Located in Fairborn, we have had the privilege of representing hundreds of active duty, civilian and government contracting clients.
 We focus 100% on winning your case and having the DUI removed from your record, keeping your record clean and preventing you from losing your license.
 We also provide good advice on dealing with out-of-state license issues that may eventually cause problems in your home state.
 Given our track record, we are able to help in cases that seem impossible and focus on saving your military career.
 You will be treated fairly and meet with the utmost in forthrightness when it comes to matters of billing.
 All we do is DUI defense and we do it well.

 Contact us today at (937) 318-1DUI or 1-888-ROWLAND or 24/7 at 937-776-2671.
 We have offices near Wright-Patterson Air Force Base and can provide 24 hour consultations.
-Free initial consultations are provided and you are encourage to check us out at www.DaytonDUI.com or visit the Ohio DUI/OVI Blog at www.DaytonDUI.com/blog.
+Free initial consultations are provided and you are encourage to check out the Ohio DUI/OVI Blog and our Military DUI page with video for more information.
 We can help save your career and get your life back.